Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>Presentation with two periods, after splitting.
 Audio segment 3 and video segment 3 are shared by both periods, with the continuity signaling indicating that continuous playback with de-duplicating behavior is expected from clients.</figcaption>
 </figure>

-Depending on the segment addressing mode used, the two resulting periods may reference more segments than necessary.
-For example, if `SegmentBase` addressing is used, both periods will reference all segments as both periods will use the same unmodified index segment.
+If [=indexed addressing=] is used, both periods will reference all segments as both periods will use the same unmodified index segment.
 Clients are expected to ignore [=media segments=] that fall outside the [=period=] bounds.

 Other [=periods=] (e.g. ads) may be inserted between the two [=periods=] resulting from the split.
 This does not affect the addressing and timing of the two [=periods=].